hashicorp/nomad/website/source/guides/acl.html.markdown

 Unseal Key: YzFfPgnLl9R1f6bLU7tGqi/PIDhDaAV/tlNDMV5Rrq0=
 Root Token: f84b587e-5882-bba1-a3f0-d1a3d90ca105
 ```

 ### Pre-requisites
 - Nomad ACL system bootstrapped.
-- A management token (the bootstrap token can be used, but for production systems it's recommended to
+- A management token (the bootstrap token can be used, but for production
-have a separate token)
+  systems it's recommended to have a separate token)
 - A set of policies created in Nomad
-- An unsealed Vault server (Vault running in `dev` mode is unsealed automatically upon startup)
+- An unsealed Vault server (Vault running in `dev` mode is unsealed
+  automatically upon startup)

 ### Configuration
-Mount the "nomad" secret backend in Vault:
+Mount the [`nomad`][nomad_backend] secret backend in Vault:

 ```
 $ vault mount nomad
 Successfully mounted 'nomad' at 'nomad'!
 ```

-Configure access with the right address and management token:
+Configure access with Nomad's address and management token:

 ```
 $ vault write nomad/config/access \